Six Nations 2018: All you need to know

 While all teams have their injury woes, none has felt the bite quite like Wales ahead of its first game against Scotland in Cardiff.

-Last year's Lions captain Sam Warburton is the most high-profile absentee, but center Jonathan Davies has arguably been just as valuable in recent times.
+Last year's Lions captain Sam Warburton is the most high-profile absentee, but center Jonathan Davies has been arguably just as valuable in recent times.
 Scrumhalf Rhys Webb, No. 8 Taulupe Faletau, and fly-half Dan Biggar are also amongst those also sidelined for opening games.

 This means there are first-team places for the likes of uncapped winger Josh Adams and fly-half Rhys Patchell who has impressed for club side Scarlets.

-There are, though, familiar faces fit for Wales, namely Lock Alun Wyn Jones, a veteran of 113 caps who leads an injury-ravaged side desperate to improve on last season's fifth-place finish.
+There are, though, familiar faces fit for Wales, namely lock Alun Wyn Jones, a veteran of 113 caps, who leads an injury-ravaged side desperate to improve on last season's fifth-place finish.

 "Everyone's in the same boat, you've always got half a dozen players who are not available for whatever reason, for injuries and that," said Warren Gatland, who returns to his position as Wales coach after leading the British and Irish Lions last year.